FranklinSantosM/myblog/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Franklin Santos was Research Technician in Livestock and Forages at the National Institute for Agricultural and Forestry Innovation (INIAF).
+His research interests include plant and animal breeding and data science.
+He directs a group of researchers and is a graduate thesis advisor for the Agronomic Engineering Career at the Public University of El Alto.